 Readings under the various topic areas are only suggestive of the vast and growing literature and case law available.
 All assigned cases must be read prior to the class session for which they are assigned.
 Be prepared to review and discuss all assigned cases and readings in class.
-Use the following key to locate class materials:
+Use the following Syllabus Key to locate class materials:

-[Blackboard] the "UIC Blackboard Learning System" [Goldstein] see Leslie Friedman Goldstein: The Constitutional Rights of Women [Barker&Lyles...] see Barker, Combs, Lyles, and Perry: Civil Liberties and the Constitution (8th edition) [Lyles] see The Gatekeepers: Federal District Courts in the Political ProcessReadings that are preceded by an asterisk () are highly recommended but are not required. @Readings preceded by an ampersand "@" are REQUIRED (unless also preceded by an asterisk) and may be critiqued for optional credit.
+[Blackboard] the "UIC Blackboard Learning System" [Baer&Goldstein] see Baer and Goldstien, The Constitutional Rights of Women [Barker&Lyles...] see Barker, Combs, Lyles, and Perry: Civil Liberties and the Constitution (8th edition) [Lyles] see The Gatekeepers: Federal District Courts in the Political Process \Readings that are preceded by an asterisk (\) are highly recommended but are not required. @Readings preceded by an "at" sign "@" are REQUIRED (unless also preceded by an asterisk) and may also be critiqued for optional extra credit.
 You may earn 0-3 points per critique.
-Points earned for critiques submitted prior to the midterm will be added to your midterm exam score.
-Points earned for critiques submitted after the midterm will be added to your final exam score.
 Critiques should include a detailed summary of the reading as well as your own analysis (agree/disagree and why?).
 Be creative.
-Critiques are limited to no more than three typed pages.
-Tentative Semester Schedule - Date headings are merely suggestive of when discussion might begin for each topic area and are subject to change (keep on track) - Not all "required" material listed on the syllabus will be discussed in class, however said materials are "fair game" for the midterm and final examinations. - Additional material will be added to the syllabus during the semester (like the Constitution, the syllabus can be amended).
-WEEK ONE Tuesday January 16 Introduction.
+Critiques are limited to no more than four typed pages.
+These points will be added to your next exam (either midterm or final exam-whichever comes next).
+In addition to other required readings, the Supreme Court cases that are highlighted in yellow are also "required" and you must bring a typed brief to class on the day it is discussed.
+Tentative Semester Schedule - Date headings are merely suggestive of when discussion might begin for each topic area and are subject to change (keep on track). - Not all "required" material listed on the syllabus will be discussed in class, however said materials are "fair game" for the midterm and final examinations. - Additional material will be added to the syllabus during the semester (like the Constitution, the syllabus can be amended).
+PART I WEEK ONE Tuesday January 13 Introduction.

-The PolS 356 Syllabus for Spring 2007 [Blackboard] Note: students are required to check the on-line syllabus weekly for updates.
-A comparison of constitutional law courses offered at UIC by Dr. Lyles [Blackboard] Book Review Guidelines [Blackboard] Thursday January 18 Note: if you have already taken an undergraduate constitutional law class with me [i.e., 251, 252, 353, 354, or 356], then your attendance on January 18, 23, 25 and 30 is optional.
+The PolS 356 Syllabus for Spring 2009 [Blackboard] Note: students are required to check the online syllabus weekly for updates.
+A comparison of constitutional law courses offered at UIC by Dr. Lyles [Blackboard] Book Review Guidelines [Blackboard] Thursday January 15 Note: if you have already taken an undergraduate constitutional law class with me [i.e., 251, 252, 353, 354, 356 or 451], then your physical attendance on January 15, 22, 27, and 29 is optional.
 I will cover the structure of the federal courts, types of writs, how to brief a case, judicial review, statutory interpretation, mechanical vs. behavioral jurisprudence, internal and external limits on the Court, legal definitions, etc., Marbury v.
-Madison and the "incorporation of the Bill of Rights."
+Madison (Jan 29) and the "incorporation of the Bill of Rights."
 My lecture is similar for each of the above listed classes for the first few class periods.
 Be warned however, this material will be included on the exams.
 You will not be marked absent on these days if you send an email to me indicating that you have completed one of these classes with me prior to taking PolS 356.
-Lecture: Courts as policymaking institutions, introduction.

-Hoff.
-Introduction: Toward a Theory of Women's Legal History, pp. 1-20.
-Lyles, The Gatekeepers: ch.
+Lecture: Courts as policymaking institutions (Part 1) \Hoff.
+Introduction: Toward a Theory of Women's Legal History, pp. 1-20. \Lyles, The Gatekeepers: ch.
 1, p.
 1-9.